SNP's Westminster leader Robertson ousted in third loss to Conservatives

-LONDON Britain's Conservative Party has claimed the scalp of Angus Robertson, the leader of the Scottish National Party in the Westminster parliament, in one of five losses for Scotland's pro-independence party.
+LONDON (Reuters) - Britain's Conservative Party has claimed the scalp of Angus Robertson, the leader of the Scottish National Party in the Westminster parliament, in one of five losses for Scotland's pro-independence party.

 The Conservative Party increased its share of the vote by 16.5 percent to win the Moray constituency.